 Dobbs, R., Davies, C., Walker, M., Pettit, N., Pusey, B., Close, P., Akune, Y., Walsham, N., Smith, B., Wiggan, A., Cox, P., Ward, D., Tingle, F., Kennett, R., Jackson, M., & Davies, P. (2016).
 Collaborative research partnerships inform monitoring and management of aquatic ecosystems by Indigenous rangers.
 Reviews in Fish Biology and Fisheries, 26(4), 711-725.
 DOI: 10.1007/s11160-015-9401-2

-Indigenous cultural and natural resource management (ICNRM) generates many environmental, social and economic benefits, yet potentially remains under-valued and under-resourced […]
+Guiding Indigenous NRM investment Indigenous cultural and natural resource management (ICNRM) generates many environmental, social and economic benefits, yet potentially […]

 Wagiman Traditional Owners from the NT’s Daly River region have travelled to Sydney to present the results of a 13-year […]

 Indigenous researchers involved in the National Environmental Science Program got together at Canberra’s Questacon last week to present an engaging […]